jorisvandenbossche/course-python-data/notebooks/visualization_02_seaborn.md

 Make a violin plot showing the `Age` distribution in each of the `Pclass` categories comparing for `Sex`:

+- Use the `Pclass` column to create a violin plot for each of the classes.
+To do so, link the `Pclass` column to the `x-axis`.
 - Use a different color for the `Sex`.
-- Use the `Pclass` to make a plot for each of the classes along the `x-axis`
 - Check the behavior of the `split` argument and apply it to compare male/female.
 - Use the `sns.despine` function to remove the boundaries around the plot.